adaptive-democracy/hopeful-path/book/quadratic-range-voting.md

 ---

-Persistent Voting fundamentally alters the dynamics of group decision making.
-Persistent Voting however only addresses the schedule in which elections are conducted, but not how the votes are solicited or counted.
-This means Persistent Voting is merely a container for some other "inner" voting method, which we also must select intelligently, taking care to make sure it optimally interacts with the persistent schedule.
+Adaptive Voting fundamentally alters the dynamics of group decision making.
+Adaptive Voting however only addresses the schedule in which elections are conducted, but not how the votes are solicited or counted.
+This means Adaptive Voting is merely a container for some other "inner" voting method, which we also must select intelligently, taking care to make sure it optimally interacts with the adaptive schedule.

 My best idea so far for an optimal method is one I've named Quadratic Range Voting.